HITECHCRIME/HC_SG128_Roped/README.md

 BROKE ALL

 suck it all gone
-all GANG GO GET IT ON
+goal GANG GO GET IT ON
 - - - - THIS PLACE UP

 GOT IT ALL roghten
-TOTALLY WOULD HAVE GOTTEN facts (brother) but i'd rather say no
+TOTALLY WOULD HAVE GOTTEN out of facts (brother) but i'd rather say no

 STICK IT IN THE POCKET FOR SURVIVAL